How to work with a freelance shoe designer

 - The process of working with a shoe designer

-I will also let you know how you can attend my ‘How to work with a freelance shoe designer’ masterclass, and quiz a real life shoe designer for yourself.
+I will also let you know how you can watch my ‘How to work with a freelance shoe designer’ masterclass.

 How to find a freelance shoe designer